-- §300.323 When IEPs must be in effect. (c) Initial IEPs; provision of services.
+- (c) Initial IEPs; provision of services.
 The Heritage Academy must ensure that- - (1) A meeting to develop an IEP for a child is conducted within 30-days of a determination that the child needs special education and related services; and - (2) As soon as possible following development of the IEP, special education and related services are made available to the child in accordance with the child's IEP.